Phrase lesson

 • ください: direct polite request.

-• : marks the thing you want, use, show, or ask about.
+• : marks the thing you want.

 Practical note